bluewave-labs/LangRoute/README.md

         Execute these SQL commands in `psql`:

         ```sql
-        CREATE DATABASE llmproxy;
+        CREATE DATABASE langroute;
-        CREATE USER llmproxy WITH PASSWORD 'llmproxy';  -- ***USE A STRONG PASSWORD IN PRODUCTION***
+        CREATE USER langroute WITH PASSWORD 'langroute';  -- ***USE A STRONG PASSWORD IN PRODUCTION***
-        GRANT ALL PRIVILEGES ON DATABASE llmproxy TO llmproxy;
+        GRANT ALL PRIVILEGES ON DATABASE langroute TO langroute;
         \q  -- Exit psql
         ```

-        **SECURITY NOTE:** Using `llmproxy` for username, password, and database name is for *development convenience only*. *Never* do this in production.
+        **SECURITY NOTE:** Using `langroute` for username, password, and database name is for *development convenience only*. *Never* do this in production.

 5.  **Initialize sequelize:**

     ```bash
     npx sequelize-cli init
+    node setup-config.js
     ```

     This creates the `config`, `models`, `migrations`, and `seeders` directories.